kap277/ML_in_ES/ReadMe_Pre-workPart1.md

 This did not work and I got the following error:
 qsub: Illegal attribute or resource value Resource_List.select

-I decided to try a different script and edited the simple_job.pbs file to the following:
+I forgot to create the environment and decided to try a different script and edited the simple_job.pbs file to the following:
 ```
 #!/bin/bash
 #PBS -N SimpleJob